-We installed a raised dishwasher and a lower microwave, as well as side by side refrigerator.
-All doorways in the house were widened; lever locksets were installed along with extra lighting.
+We installed a raised dishwasher and a lower microwave, as well as side-by-side refrigerator.
+All doorways in the house were widened.
+Lever locksets were installed.
+As well as extra lighting.

 A ramp was built outside the sliding glass door to the pool deck.
 With the help of her husband, we built a boat davit lift system with control so she could gain access to the pool.

 She can drive into her garage and have complete use of her home in her wheelchair.

 This next one is not about aging in place, but about current needs caused by trauma